ruchi-010/Cab-Service-Analysis/README.md

         3. **Expected Outcome:** Better distribution of trips across the week and improved utilization of the driver fleet on weekends.

 - **Integrated Feedback & Improvement**
    - **Continuous Monitoring:** Establish a robust monitoring framework that tracks key performance indicators such as retention rates and satisfaction metrics in real time.
-For instance, with driver ratings averaging 8.99 and passenger ratings at 8.58, use these metrics to identify specific service areas that need enhancement.
+For instance, with driver ratings averaging in *Surat* 6.59 and passenger ratings at 6.42, use these metrics to identify specific service areas that need enhancement.
 This includes integrating customer surveys, post-ride feedback, and automated data collection tools to create a comprehensive view of service quality.

    - **Data-Driven Adjustments:** Use the insights gathered from these metrics to adjust operational tactics.
 For example, if the quality gap between driver and passenger ratings persists, consider targeted driver training programs, incentive adjustments, or process improvements in the ride experience.